Derek Fielding: Interests

 An enthusiast of Rugby Union, Fielding sat on referee appointments committees in Brisbane.
 He was a volunteer radio announcer and committee member of Brisbane classical radio station, 4MBS.
 A strong believer in civil liberties and social issues from his youth, he was committed to ensuring that the censorship of libraries, both academic and public, was discouraged.
 This was particularly significant during the political era in which he guided the University library, under the then Premier of Queensland, Sir Joh Bjelke-Petersen.
-Fielding chaired the Library Association of Australia's Freedom to Read Committee from 1969-1974.
-He was President of the Queensland Council for Civil Liberties from 1975-1979.
+Fielding chaired the Library Association of Australia's Freedom to Read Committee from 1969 to 1974.
+He was President of the Queensland Council for Civil Liberties from 1975 to 1979.
 His diplomatic skills enabled UQ to permit student protests on campus, including the all night sit-in in the Walter Harrison Law Library.
 He was also an observer for the QCCL during the 1971 Springboks Rugby Tour during apartheid protests.